What is a Dental Implant?

 The start of the process

 The finished result

 Whether you require one single implant or your entire mouth requires rehabilitation, you will feel comfortable and confident throughout the process.
-Should you need some pre-implant placement procedure (i.e., bone grafting, sinus lift, orthodontic repositioning or bite correction/stabilization with Invisalign®) or a post implant placement procedure (i.e., gum grafting), those procedures are routinely, efficiently and professionally handled in this office.
-If you are seeking care with an implant dentist and surgeon team with impeccable qualifications, contact the office of The Manhattan Dentist and schedule an appointment for a consultation today.
+Should you need some pre-implant placement procedure (i.e., bone grafting, sinus lift, orthodontic repositioning or bite correction/stabilization with PerioComplete with Invisalign) or a post implant placement procedure (i.e., gum grafting), those procedures are routinely, efficiently and professionally handled in these offices.
+If you are seeking care with an implant dentist and surgeon team with impeccable qualifications and outstanding credentials, contact the office of The Manhattan Dentist and schedule an appointment for a consultation today.

 An In-depth glimpse of the key middle stages of care.

 |Far left:||a bird’s eye view of the portion of the fractured tooth that remained within the bone|

 |Middle left:||shows the crown, post and a portion of the fracture tooth|